Technology

 Individuals must not attempt to disrupt any technology services or data integrity by engaging in inappropriate activities.
 Examples include, but are not limited to, spreading viruses, spamming, excessive network and/or Internet activity, or modification of equipment or infrastructure.

-Individuals must not attempt to modify technology resources, utilities, and configurations, and/or change the restrictions associated with his/her accounts, or attempt to breach any technology resources security system or filtering systems, either with or without malicious intent.
+- Individuals must not attempt to modify technology resources, utilities, and configurations, and/or change the restrictions associated with his/her accounts, or attempt to breach any technology resources security system or filtering systems, either with or without malicious intent., including the addition of VPNs, Proxies, personal Apple ID, adding or removing district installed apps/software/extensions, and illegal or unauthorized downloads.

 -